bangbay/wp-user-avatar/readme.txt

 * Upload your own Default Avatar in your WP User Avatar settings.
 * Show the user's [Gravatar](http://gravatar.com/) avatar or Default Avatar if the user doesn't have a WP User Avatar image.
 * Disable [Gravatar](http://gravatar.com/) avatars and use only local avatars.
-* Use the <code>[avatar_upload]</code> shortcode to add a standalone uploader to a front page.
+* Use the <code>[avatar_upload]</code> shortcode to add a standalone uploader to a front page or widget.
 This uploader is only visible to logged-in users.
 * Use the <code>[avatar]</code> shortcode in your posts.
 These shortcodes will work with any theme, whether it has avatar support or not.
 * Allow Contributors and Subscribers to upload their own avatars.
 * Limit upload file size and image dimensions for Contributors and Subscribers.